The Japanese are world leaders in blade technologies. Lets see how the Seki Edge stacks up.

 - Build quality– From the thick die-cast lever to the heavy duty permanent pin securing it, the clippers are substantially more stout.
 The blades are extremely sharp and meet each other precisely leaving no gap or overbite.
 I clipped right through popsicle sticks with these bad boys.
 No problem.

 - Ergonomics– The seki nail clippers also feel natural in the hand.
 The lower plate is arched to give your thumb a better grip and the lever is notched for your index or forefinger.

 - Finish– very smooth professional looking and the Seki Edge logo is a nice touch.

 Seki Nail clippers aren’t the only quality clippers on the market, but their darn near the best.
-Tweezerman makes a good pair too.
-Buy a good pair of nail clippers.
-They’re definitely a worthwhile “Buy It For Life” item.
+Check the current price of the Seki Edge nail clippers on Amazon.

-Here at WellRigged.com I encourage guys to pause and take stock of all the junky gear they’ve settled for.
+Here at WellRigged.com I encourage folks to pause and take stock of all the junky gear they’ve settled for.
 Start refitting yourself by upgrading the products that fail you most frequently.
-It’s that crappy hammer.
-You need an Estwing.
-Or the holes in all your socks.
-You need Darn Tough Socks.
+Nail clippers are one of those items.

 Junky gear is like a dripping tap.
 It’s always failing you, always frustrating and always making you inefficient.
 Don’t keep coming back for more.
 Do something about it!
 Start Refitting.